-Since August 2018, three Federal States (Bavaria, Saxony and Saarland) further established the so-called AnKER centres where not only activities relating to the asylum procedure, but also return procedures (in case of a rejection of the asylum application) are centralised.
 In Bavaria, where the majority of AnkER centres have been set up, asylum seekers are first registered in a so-called "arrival centre" in Munich and are transported to an AnkER centre if the responsibility of Bavaria has been established under the EASY system.
+A similar system has been established in the other Länder where AnkER centres are operating.

-In a 2018 report on the situation in the AnkER centre in Bamberg, Bavaria, corroborated by findings from the AnkER centres in Regensburg and Manching/Ingolstadt, Bavaria in 2019,39 the procedure has been described as follows:40
+In a 2018 report on the situation in the AnkER centre in Bamberg, Bavaria, corroborated by findings from the AnkER centres in Regensburg and Manching/IngoIstadt, Bavaria in 2019, as well as by an evaluation of AnkER centres carried out by the BAMF, the procedure has been described as follows: